zhikangfan-jyd/toploansadviser/content/reviews/drcredit.md

 - Bring your late payments current – Any late payments you see reported on your credit report, bring current as quickly as you can.
 A late payment hurts your credit score the most.
 If you have 30, 60, or 90 day late payments, work with your lender to get them caught up again and then stay current on your payments.

 - Don’t overextend your credit – You shouldn’t have more than 30% of your credit line outstanding at one time.
 This hurts your credit score too.
-If you notice you have high credit card balances, try paying them down, or use your Dr. Credit personal loan to consolidate the debt, which will improve your credit.
+If you notice you have high credit card balances, try paying them down, or use your Dr. Credit <a href="/best-consolidation-loans" target="_blank" rel="noopener noreferrer">personal loan to consolidate the debt</a>, which will improve your credit.

 - Take care of collections – If you have any collections or public records, take care of them as quickly as possible.
 Make sure when you work with the creditor that you ask for them to delete the collection from your credit report when you satisfy it so your credit score can recover.